bougui505/blog/_posts/2015-11-09-progress_reporting_in_python.markdown

 ---
-title: "Very basic progress reporting in python"
+title: "Progress reporting in python"
 layout: default
 date: 2015-11-09
 tags:
 - python
 ---

-# Very basic progress reporting in python
+# Progress reporting in python

 Can be useful in IPython notebook to monitor a progress without displaying huge number of lines with print command.